oughtinc/patchwork/README.md

 * Caching (memoization)
 * Lazy evaluation

+The general idea here is that this is a system for breaking problems down into sub-problems.
+Given a starting problem, a human (H) takes actions that can either create sub-problems (contexts), unlock data (pointers), track some internal or strategic state (scratchpads), or solve the problem (reply to the question).

+We make the assumption that H is a pure function from contexts to actions.
+This allows us to perform automation to avoid making unnecessary calls to H, as seen in the "is this list sorted" demo gif above.

 ## Setup

 In order to use this package, you'll need at least Python 3.6 and parsy 1.2.0.